Call on 07403 896800

 Positive and negative body image are not two ends of the same spectrum, they’re actually on completely different spectrums.
 Meaning it’s perfectly possible to feel simultaneously good and bad about your body.
 For example, you might recognise the need to nourish your body and take care of it and at the same time feel kind of crap about the way your thighs look when you sit down.

 This is actually pretty normal, but what we want is to try and prevent the negative thoughts and feelings from taking over and stopping us from taking care of ourselves.
-From nourishing ourselves with enough food, from moving our bodies in ways that feel good, from asking ourselves what we need and giving it to ourselves.
+From nourishing ourselves with enough food and moving our bodies in ways that feel good, to asking ourselves what we need and allowing this to happen.

 Okay, so much to unpack here.
 I won’t even get into the issues of why there’s no such thing as a generic ‘normal’ weight for a human being – we’re a complex, diverse species meaning what’s the 'right' weight for me right now won’t be the same as for you and even that WILL vary over time.
 Read more about the link between weight and health here.

 But anyway, what we know from looking at current research is that when we consciously try to change our bodies (believing that when we’re a particular clothes size then we’ll have good body image and like ourselves) we’re buying into cultural expectations of our bodies and arbitrary measures of beauty.

 What we know is that you can have good body image at whatever weight, size and shape you’re at.
 This is because positive body image means accepting who you are, realising that there’s no perfect way for a body to be and respecting all the incredible things it allows us to do – hug our loved ones, enjoy food and extract nourishment from it, walk in the fresh air and feel a cool breeze on our skin.